chainguard-dev/edu/content/chainguard/chainguard-images/security-advisories/index.md

 	. . .
 ```

 As this output indicates, `CVE0223-44487` is no longer present in later versions of the Go Chainguard Image.
-If you were using version `1.21.2`, you might seriously consider upgrading to a later version.
+If you were using version `1.21.2`, you should seriously consider upgrading to a later version.

 ## Learn More